Interview with Dr James Hendrie Burt. One

 NM: Good idea for a bubble.

-JB: And we have Alistair and Eve.
+JB: And we had Alistair and Eve.
 They have a house in Wootton which is ten minutes in the car.
 David, my eldest son was a consultant anaesthetist in London and that.
 He always wanted us to come and live nearer him.
-I said I refused to live in London and then we moved to Bedford.
+I said I refused to live in London and then we moved to Bedford and that suited.
 But he lives in Eyeworth now which is near Biggleswade and that.
 So they’re only half an hour’s journey by car.
 So I’ve got the family all around about me here.

 NM: That’s good.